Towards Weakly Supervised Text-to-Audio Grounding: Introduction

 Here we give a high-level description of weakly-supervised learning to highlight the challenges of WSTAG.
 In weakly-supervised learning, the model is trained to predict the desired $\mathbf{\hat{y}}$ from the input $\mathbf{x}$.
 However, only pairs of ($\mathbf{x}$, $\mathbf{y}$) are available during training, where $\mathbf{y}$ is the label.
 Therefore during training $\mathbf{\hat{y}}$ is fed to an extra module $g$ to obtain $\mathbf{\Tilde{y}}$ so that the model can be trained by minimizing $\mathbf{\Tilde{y}}$ and $\mathbf{y}$.
 During inference, the extra module is no longer needed.
 The process can be formulated as the following.

 Training:

 Inference:

-Specifically, in WSTAG, $\mathbf{x}$ is (audio, query) while $\mathbf{\hat{y}}$ is the similarity $\mathrm{s}_\mathrm{fp}$ between each audio frame and the phrase query.
-Previous WSTAG works~\cite{xie2022unsupervised} used the sentence-level audio-caption correspondence as $\mathbf{y}$.
-We call it \textit{\textbf{sentence-level}} WSTAG. $g$ includes two steps: pooling along the audio frames to obtain the clip-phrase similarity $\mathrm{s}_\mathrm{cp}$ from $\mathrm{s}_\mathrm{fp}$, and pooling along phrases to obtain the clip-sentence similarity $\mathrm{s}_\mathrm{cs}$.
-In previous works~\cite{xie2022unsupervised} mean pooling was used in both steps, which violates the multiple instance learning (SMI) assumption of audio description: $\mathrm{s}_\mathrm{cp}$ is high if the phrase occurs in at least one frame, i.e., at least one $\mathrm{s}_\mathrm{fp}$ is high.
-According to the definition of the weakly-supervised learning, $g$ plays a crucial role since it bridges $\mathbf{\hat{y}}$ and $\mathbf{y}$.
+Specifically, in WSTAG, $\mathbf{x}$ is (audio, query) while $\mathbf{\hat{y}}$ is the similarity $\mathrm{s}_\mathrm{fp}$ between each audio frame and phrase query.
+Previous WSTAG works~\cite{xie2022unsupervised} used the sentence-level audio-caption correspondence as $\mathbf{y}$, which we refer to as \textit{\textbf{sentence-level}} WSTAG. $g$ includes two steps: pooling along the audio frames to obtain the clip-phrase similarity $\mathrm{s}_\mathrm{cp}$ from $\mathrm{s}_\mathrm{fp}$ and pooling along phrases to obtain the clip-sentence similarity $\mathrm{s}_\mathrm{cs}$.
+In previous works~\cite{xie2022unsupervised} mean pooling was used in both steps.
+However, this approach violates the multiple instance learning (SMI) assumption of audio description: $\mathrm{s}_\mathrm{cp}$ is high if the phrase occurs in at least one frame, i.e., at least one $\mathrm{s}_\mathrm{fp}$ is high.
+According to the definition of weakly-supervised learning, $g$ plays a crucial role since it bridges $\mathbf{\hat{y}}$ and $\mathbf{y}$.
 Specifically, in sentence-level WSTAG, the two pooling steps are critical since they bridge the desired fine-grained \textit{frame-phrase} correspondence and the coarse but available \textit{clip-caption} correspondence.
 Therefore, in this paper, we explore several pooling strategies and show their influence on sentence-level WSTAG performance.